matey-0/Personal-Filterlists/README.md

 - Updated irregularly as I encounter new tracking/annoyances
 - Tested with uBlock Origin on LibreWolf 143+
-- Tracker list designed for the advanced capabilities of uBlock Origin, but 70% of filters should work with an intelligent network-level blocker, like AdGuard Home.
+- Tracker list designed for the advanced capabilities of uBlock Origin, but 70% of filters should work with an intelligent network-level blocker, like AdGuard Home

 ## License